gammapy/PyGamma15/talks/lightning/README.md

 ## Sign up

-Please talk to or email the session chair on Thursday evening latest ... all that's needed beforehand is a title for your lightling talk.
+Please talk to or email the session chair on Thursday evening latest ... all that's needed beforehand is a title for your lightning talk.

 ## Talks

-* Name, title, link to slides if you want
+* Name, topic